So you know the psychological definition of lucid dreaming and how it's all supposed to work - but what do lucid dreams feel like?

 For instance, if I told you it was impossible to fly into the sun in a lucid dream (and you really believed me) and then attempted it, you'd probably hit some kind of psychological roadblock.
 Perhaps you'd melt and emerge in a new scene.
 Or perhaps you'd hit a wall like Truman Burbank when he reached the edge of his "world".

 When it comes to dream control, your expectations are paramount.
-And if you have no conscious expectations of a certain event, your subconscious will fill them in for you, guiding the dream on your behalf.
+And if you have no conscious expectations of a certain event, your unconscious will fill them in for you, evolving the dream on your behalf.

-The intensity of feelings in lucid dreams are exactly the same as feelings in real life.
-The only difference is that because you're having such a jolly wonderful time, the emotions are more along the lines of awe, ecstasy, excitement, lust, gratitude, love and all that other fluffy stuff.
+The intensity of feelings in lucid dreams can be the same, or more intense, as feelings in real life.
+The main difference you'll notice is that because you're having such a jolly wonderful time, the emotions are more along the lines of awe, ecstasy, excitement, lust, gratitude, love and all that other fluffy stuff.

-The big problem here is being overcome with excitement the first few times you achieve lucidity.
-It's tempting to jump for joy, shout and tell everyone in your dream that you are in fact dreaming (which they don't really want to hear anyway).
+The big problem with lucid emotions is being overcome with excitement - especially the first few times you achieve lucidity.
+It's tempting to jump for joy, shout and tell everyone in your dream that you are in fact dreaming.
+This is undesirable because it vastly increases your changes of waking up.
+Besides, in my experience it's universally true that other dream characters really don't care that you've become lucid anyway.
+Go figure.

-So in your early lucid dreams I recommend taking extra care to stay focused and not run away with yourself.
-All it takes is a calm acknowledgement that if you carry on like a raving lunatic, you'll wake up.
-And you don't want that.
+So in your early lucid dreams I recommend taking extra care to remain calm.
+You can do it.
+All it takes is the simple acknowledgement right now that you won't run off on like a raving luncatic.

-This isn't a major issue though.
-After a few lucid dreams I managed to put a lid on my excitement and retained enough mental focus to have more meaningful lucid dreams.
-Eventually you won't need to ground yourself at all and you can let your emotions run free.
-But until you've mastered that minimum level of focus required to keep the dream running, just tone down the jubilation please.
+Eventually you won't need to ground yourself like this and you can let your emotions run a bit more free.
+But until you've mastered that minimum level of focus required to keep the dream running, just tone down the jubilation.

 Eventually you may start to look for a deeper meaning in your lucid dreams.
 Don't get me wrong; you'll still have plenty of ego-gratifying activities you want to do.
-But none of it will be too original.
+But none of it will be too original or paradigm-shifting.
 That's when it's time to turn inwards.

 One of the more profound applications of lucid dreaming is to communicate with the dream itself by asking questions.
-This is like talking to your subconscious inner self.
-Instead of focusing on your physical needs, focus on your emotional needs.
+Simply stop what you're doing and address the dreamscape: